An overview of our on-site facilities

 If you would like to take the catering out of self-catering why not let Jane and Hanna do the shopping, chopping and cooking – home-cooked suppers, cakes and afternoon teas can be delivered to your cottage most days from Coombe Kitchen.

 We have an honesty-box local produce stall beside the Information Room where you can pick up useful items as well as local produce and treats.

 We have a free-standing telescope with electronic tracking for those who like gadgets and with a set of fantastic lenses for viewing the moon or stars.
 A great way to make the most of the fantastic dark skies that you can enjoy at Treworgey.
 To borrow the telescope, please ask at the office and we will bring it round to your cottage.

 Sit on the sofa by the log burner with a cuppa while you browse - this isn't your every day information room!

 Our Information Room is stacked with books, maps, timetables, leaflets and personal recommendations about the area.
 You’ll also find books on Cornwall and local wildlife, as well as magazines to peruse by the fire.

 The DVD library, tennis rackets, badminton rackets and board games can also be borrowed from here at any time and we have Treworgey postcards, a small selection of ‘eco’ products (such as washing powder) and bird seed for sale with an honesty box system.
 Next door you’ll find Janice’s local produce stall stacked with jams, chutneys, her own vegetables and meat and sometimes even her own home-made cakes and ice cream – again available for you to help yourselves and use the honesty box 24 hours a day.

-The Info Room has WiFi and a guests’ computer for you to use too.
-All the cottages also have WiFi for your use.
+The Info Room has WiFi, as do all of the cottages.
 Please bear in mind that we are a long way from the exchange with a rural internet speed.